peteroupc/html3dutil/doc/H3DU.ShapeGroup.md

 #### Parameters

-* `material` (Type: <a href="H3DU.Texture.md">H3DU.Texture</a> | String)<br><a href="H3DU.Texture.md">H3DU.Texture</a> object, or a string with the URL of the texture data.
+* `material` (Type: H3DU.Texture | String)<br>H3DU.Texture object, or a string with the URL of the texture data.
 In the case of a string the texture will be loaded via the JavaScript DOM's Image class.
 However, this method will not load that image if it hasn't been loaded yet.
-This parameter can also be a <a href="H3DU.FrameBuffer.md">H3DU.FrameBuffer</a> object that refers to a frame buffer; this can be useful if that frame buffer refers to a shader-generated texture (see the <code>procedtexture</code> demo in the HTML 3D Library to see how this is done).
+This parameter can also be a H3DU.FrameBuffer object that refers to a frame buffer; this can be useful if that frame buffer refers to a shader-generated texture (see the <code>procedtexture</code> demo in the HTML 3D Library to see how this is done).
 NOTE: The default shader program assumes that the texture is in <a href="H3DU.Math.md#H3DU.Math.colorTosRGB">companded sRGB</a>.

 #### Return Value